Last updated: 28 October 2023

-Walsall Council is working in partnership with Highways England to improve Junction 10 of the M6 motorway.
+Walsall Council is working with National Highways to improve Junction 10 of the M6 motorway.

 M6 junction 10 is of strategic importance within the Black Country and the wider region, it is on a busy route between Walsall and Wolverhampton.
-The junction is often heavily congested, and this reduces the attractiveness of the local area for business and investment, including within the nearby Black Country Enterprise Zone.
+The junction is often heavily congested, reducing the attractiveness of the local area for business and investment, including within the nearby Black Country Enterprise Zone.

 Why is this happening?